Olympic Hot Springs Road Closed

 Hurricane Ridge is located 17 miles south of Port Angeles on Hurricane Ridge Road, off Mount Angeles Road (directions).

 The road is open throughout summer.
-During the winter season, the road is scheduled to be open from 9:00 a.m. until dusk, Friday through Sunday, holiday Mondays, and additional days during the Christmas holiday, weather and road conditions permitting.
+During the winter season, the road is scheduled to be open from 9:00 a.m. until dusk, Friday through Sunday and holiday Mondays, weather and road conditions permitting.
 All vehicles must carry tire chains during the winter season.
 Make sure to check the status of the road before coming.

 A general map and information regarding facilities, picnic areas, camping, and regulations can be found on the park's Hurricane Ridge brochure (pdf).